chonton/podman-maven-plugin/README.md

 #### Ports Map

 Key is the name of a maven property.
-If property is set, then that value is used as host the
+If property is set, then that value is used as the host tcp
-\[interface:]port; otherwise the property is set to the value of the dynamically assigned host port.
-Each entry is the value of an exposed container port.
+\[interface:]port; otherwise the property is set to the value of the dynamically assigned host tcp port.
+Each entry is the value of an exposed container tcp port.

 #### Log Config